apaz-cli/apaz-cli.github.io/blog/Descending_Into_The_Stack_And_Madness.md

           on some machines.
 It probably does break at least on some.
       * The correct thing to do is to do all the formatting yourself, manually.
 Then make one singlular `write()` to the file descriptor you wish to write to.
+        * If you make multiple `write()`s, they might get interleaved with writes on other threads.
         * It is not possible to do this write to any arbitrary `FILE*` structure, because `fileno()` is apparently unsafe as well, unsure as to why.
 It would be nice to be able to write to any `FILE*`, but sadly that is not possible.
-        * The rationale for doing one single write is so that your stack trace doesn't get split up between calls to `write()` on different threads.

       * There's no real way to deal with the fact that stdout, stderr, etc may have unflushed data.
 Even if you could call `fflush()` (you can't, it's unsafe), it would be impossible to garuntee that another thread won't just immediately buffer more.
+This cannot be circumvented, because mutexes are not signal safe.
 So there's the possibility that the backtrace you `write()` gets mixed in with other stuff.
 But that's probably acceptable, which is good because we need to accept it.

 # Bonus Gotchas